ayaabuelsoud/Udacity-1M-Arab-Coders-FrontEnd/README.md

 # Udacity-Learning-FrontEnd
-## This repository for purposes learning.

-From Front-End Development Track at Uducity
+This repository contains the two projects of the Front-End Development Track of The 1M Arab Coders on Udacity

-### lab1 animal Trading Cards
+* lab1 animal Trading Cards

-### lab2 Pixel Art Maker
+* lab2 Pixel Art Maker